khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 * Displaying and regrouping additional information.
 * Adding granular control over the information of a given page.
-* To shorten pages and reduce scrolling
+* Shortening pages and reduce scrolling.

 ### When not to use accordions